Lego in China: Conquering the toy market one block at a time

 Source: Weibo.com, frame from the official video of the campaign “Small World Creates Big Ideas”

-Lego’s latest initiative was announced on March the 10th 2023, when a Lego technic supercar exposition video appeared on the official Weibo account of the company.
-The exhibition took place from March the 11th to March the 29th in Shanghai and attracted waves of Lego and supercar enthusiasts.
+LLego also tapped into the realm of STEM education and car enthusiasts.
+An exhibition took place in Shanghai and attracted waves of Lego and supercar enthusiasts.
 The show not only hosted more than 30 vehicles, including 8 new Lego products, but it also collected the works created by Lego fans.
 The project was designed for children too, inviting them to create their own race cars in the Lego’s workshop.
 The Weibo hashtags launched by the Danish company have collected tons of views in just a few days.
 The hashtag “Lego Technic” (#乐高机械组#) reached almost 14 million views, while “Supercar Real Player” (#超跑真玩家#), the official hashtag of the initiative, gained more than 1.9 million views.

 Lego Technic supercar exhibition